psharma04/Overpass/docs/index.md

 **Emails may be flagged as spam by UNSW.
 This is not expected behaviour.
 Please ask new registrants to mark the emails as not spam.**

-**Emails will only ever come from verify@overpass.unsw.bot as of July 22nd 2025.
-The old email server is now offline and will not send emails.**
+**Emails will only ever come from overpass@automailer.unsw.bot as of July 28nd 2025.
+The old email account is now disabled and will not send emails.**

 ## What is this?